All Episodes

 jordan holmes

-This reminds me of when I was growing up, there was a certain type of dude who you would be out with and maybe you'd just be walking and then you'd be talking and then he'd do like a nut tap where he'd just smash you in the balls real hard, right?
+This reminds me of when I was growing up, there was a certain type of dude who you would be out with and maybe you'd just be walking and then you'd be talking and then he'd do like a nut tap where he'd just smash in the balls real hard, right?

 That hit of racism at the end, that was a nut tap to me.

-That was exactly like, Jesus man, ow.
+That was exactly like, Jesus, man, ow.

 Like, what the fuck just happened?